 Since 1947, the CIA has played an important role in national security.
 This federal agency collects and analyzes intelligence to protect the United States from national security threats.
-Among the security threats the CIA focuses on are counterterrorism, international organized crime, narcotics trafficking, arms control intelligence and counterintelligence.
+Among the security threats the CIA focuses on are terrorism, international organized crime, narcotics trafficking, arms control intelligence, and counterintelligence.
 Earning a college degree is an excellent start to pursuing a CIA career, but which program of study is the right choice for an aspiring CIA agent depends on what position the candidate is seeking.
 The CIA is the first line of defense in national security, but it is not a law enforcement agency.
 They work closely with law enforcement agencies and the intelligence community to provide an objective analysis of threats, collect foreign intelligence, and take covert action if dictated by the President of the United States.

 Linguists use their foreign language skills in research into foreign countries’ media, while language officers provide translation and interpretation services for the agency’s clandestine branches.
 They also serve in a teaching capacity as part of the CIA’s foreign language program.
 Individuals across all positions can add to their salary if they are proficient in a foreign language.
 There are currently 88 qualifying foreign languages, according to the CIA employment website.

-CIA positions in business, information technology and security encompass more than 50 career disciplines within these fields.
-Regardless of their background, each of these professionals assists the agency with national security protection either in Washington, D.C., or abroad.
+CIA positions in business, information technology, and security encompass more than 100 career disciplines.
+Regardless of their background, each of these professionals assists the agency with national security protection, either in Washington, D.C. or abroad.

 The Path to a CIA Career

 Regardless of which career path appeals to an aspiring CIA agent, there are a few constants.
 While a college degree is not an absolute requirement, it is highly recommended, according to the official Central Intelligence Agency website.
 For many positions, a master’s degree is preferred.
-Education in a foreign language is a plus, even for candidates seeking a position outside of linguist or language officer.
-While a number of degree paths can prepare candidates for the various positions available with the CIA, a few preferred subjects of study include biology, chemistry, nuclear engineering, physical science, finance and economics, The Houston Chronicle reported.
-Other potentially beneficial majors include a foreign language, criminal justice, corrections, crime scene investigation, law enforcement, cybercrime, homeland security, law, political science, mathematics, law and political science.
+Education in a foreign language is a plus, even for candidates seeking a position outside of that of a linguist or language officer.
+While a number of degree paths can prepare candidates for the various positions available with the CIA, a few preferred subjects of study include biology, chemistry, nuclear engineering, physical science, finance, and economics, The Houston Chronicle reported.
+Other potentially beneficial majors include a foreign language, criminal justice, corrections, crime scene investigation, law enforcement, cybercrime, homeland security, law, political science, and mathematics.

-Attaining a CIA career isn’t all about the education.
-To get the necessary security clearance, candidates must be legal citizens of the United States and cannot have a criminal record or use illegal drugs or controlled substances, even in states where those drugs are legalized.
+Attaining a CIA career isn’t all about education.
+To get the necessary security clearance, candidates must be legal citizens of the United States, and they cannot have a criminal record or use illegal drugs or controlled substances, even in states where those drugs are legalized.
 They must also be able to pass physical and mental exams.
 For some positions and career paths, candidates must fall into a specific age range and complete training programs that can last for 18 months.
 Candidates must be willing to move to the Washington, D.C. area.

 A career with the CIA will allow you to put your skills to work protecting national security.
 Though the competition for these jobs is fierce, having the right education, background and skills can help you achieve your dream career.